muratk5n/thirdwave/en/README.md

 The mega CSP plant in Chile has 110 MW capacity.
 That means roughly 10 of those plants will equal the Nordstream 2 pipeline.
 This is not bad at all.
 Fantastic actually.
-F-ing fossil has been sitting there, basting, for millions of years.
-But we can equal it with our tech.
+Fossil f has been sitting there, basting, for millions of years.
+But we can equal it with tech.

 ---